arangoml/networkx-adapter/amlnx_adapter/amlnx_adapter/dgl/README.md

 5. queries: The keys specified in this section are applicable when data is obtained by connecting to a database.

-Plese see `dgl_networkx_arango_adapter.py` for the details of how data is loaded using the options specified in the
+Plese see `dgl_networkx_arango_adapter.py` for the details of how data is loaded using the options specified in the graph descriptor file.